nomadjimbob/mikio/README.md

 The [Mikio Plugin](https://github.com/nomadjimbob/mikioplugin/) is also available to add bootstrap 4 style + more elements to DokuWiki pages.

+If the plugin is installed, the **Template Styles Settings** page will be expanded to allow directly editing the plugin element styling.

 ## Languages

 - `sidebar-title` : Text for the collapsable block in the sidebar